SharkSnack/shiren-2/content/dungeons/6-shrine-hidden-hole.md

 Enter this dungeon and read the Escape Scroll to obtain Monster Pots that can be used elsewhere.<br/>
 There are many ways to make a monster level up, including throwing Happy Grass (Grass Tosser),<br/>have it defeat a possessed monster (Possession Staff), feed the monster a Snacky (or Riku), etc.

-Monsters to look for in this dungeon would be Queen Spider, Taurus, Tiny Phoenix, and N'dubba.<br/>Special Monster Houses in this dungeon offer a nice chance to capture high level monsters.
+Monsters to look for in this dungeon would be Queen Spider, Taur, Tiny Phoenix, and N'dubba.<br/>Special Monster Houses in this dungeon offer a nice chance to capture high level monsters.

 ### Other Items